mouseless/baked/docs/features/exception-handling.md

 - `AuthenticationException` which returns 401 status code
 - `UnauthorizedAccessExceptionHandler` which returns 403 status code
-- `HandledException` which returns 400 status code
+- `HandledException` which returns 400 status code unless overridden

 `HandledException` is an opinionated abstraction which helps providing necessary data for a handled exception result.
 Below is a sample for creating